-About the Grand Rapids Oral Deaf Program
+(formally known as the Grand Rapids Oral Deaf Program)

 Our longtime teachers and staff are dedicated to helping each child discover their unique potential - academically and socially.
 Our team of professionals works together to support your child and develop the appropriate educational plan to support each child's individual needs.
 We also have an onsite audiologist technician that helps students with their hearing technology and with the FM systems.